duke24k/self-driving-car-nd/p3/README.md

 ---
 Training

 I used udacity data and recovery data to train my model.
 First I split udacity data into train and validation set.
 I used 256 batch size and 2~3 epochs.
-And if the model showes better performance on the simulator, I save it with versioning.
+The result slightly different.
+Some models run better than other models.
+And if, I saved the model which showed better performance on the simulator with versioning.
 And I restore the model and trained it again with recovery data in similar way to train the model with udacity data.
-If the retrained model looks better, I mean it keep distance from the wall, I saved it.
+If the retrained model looks better, I mean it keep distance from the wall on the problem area, I saved it.
 I tried several times and finally my model run on the 1st track without problem.

 To check downsampling result, I used seperated ipython notebook file.

 - p3_final.ipynb